 - Dr. Coffin, aka The Living Dead Man and The Man With 500 Faces, was a pulp-hero vigilante introduced in 1932.
 Loosely based on Master of Disguise film star Lon Chaney, he was a horror-film actor who'd faked his own death to take on a new life as an undertaker and crime-fighter, using creepy make-up and a slew of false identities to scare confessions out of the criminals he fought.

 - The Spider was a Pulp Magazine hero created in 1933 as a Follow the Leader Expy of The Shadow.
 Stan Lee credits him as an inspiration for Spider-Man.

-- Phantom (not that one) was a pulp-novel masked detective from 1933, and the third longest-running pulp hero after The Shadow and Doc Savage: The Man of Bronze.
+- Phantom (not that one) was a pulp-novel masked detective from 1933, and the third longest-running pulp hero after The Shadow and Doc Savage.
 Notable for having a secret laboratory and for aiding the police when summoned by a Bat Signal.

-- Doc Savage: The Man of Bronze is another early example, appearing in pulp novels from 1933 to 1949.
+- Doc Savage is another early example, appearing in pulp novels from 1933 to 1949.
 He lacks any traditional superpowers, instead having been trained by both scholars and savages alike to become the pinnacle of humanity: a massive Genius Bruiser with his own group of partners to help him out in various fields of expertise.